 From 1971 to 1973, Woodson headed the National Urban League’s Administration of Justice Division, followed by the Neighborhood Revitalization Project from 1973 to 1976, and had a fellowship with the American Enterprise Institute (1976–1981).
 Along the way, he gradually embraced conservative approaches to combating crime and poverty.

-In 1981 Woodson founded the National Center for Neighborhood Enterprise (NCNE) whose name was shortened in 2006 to Center for Neighborhood Enterprise (CNE) where he currently serves as president.
+In 1981, Woodson founded the National Center for Neighborhood Enterprise (NCNE).
+The name was shortened in 2006 to Center for Neighborhood Enterprise (CNE), and he currently serves as its president.
 CNE was created to assist low-income neighborhoods address their development and advocacy problems through “self-help” rather than traditional governmental assistance.
 His programs have helped more than two thousand six hundred community groups in thirty-nine states.
-CNE’s approach has reduced gang wars and increased opportunities for resident ownership of former public housing units.
+CNE’s approach reduced gang wars and increased opportunities for resident ownership of former public housing units.

 Woodson has authored hundreds of articles on poverty and empowerment as well as several books, including A Summons to Life: Mediating Structures and the Prevention of Youth Crime (1981).
 He sits on the boards of the American Association of Enterprise Zones, the Commission on National and Community Service, and the Commonwealth Foundation.
 Woodson and his wife, Ellen, live in Silver Spring, Maryland.
 They have four children: three sons, Robert Jr. (deceased, 2003), Jamal, and Ralph, and one daughter, Tanya.